AccumulateNetwork/accumulate/README.md

     \L    /R     <-- Looking at bit 0
       Root
 ```
-Finally adding ef will push fb up, adding a node on the right
+Finally adding 0xef will push 0xfb up, adding a node on the right
 ```
             ef    fb
              \L  /R     <-- Looking at bit 2